Your Directors are pleased to present the 9th Annual Report and AuditedAccounts for the financial year ended March 31 2017.

 5. MANAGEMENT DISCUSSION AND ANALYSIS:

-Management discussion and Analysis is provided separately in the Annexure Aforming integral part of this Report.
+Management discussion and Analysis is provided separately forming an integral part ofthis Report.

 6. VIGIL MECHANISM / WHISTLE BLOWER POLICY:

 The Company has adopted Whistle Blower and Vigil Mechanism policy for Directors andEmployees of the Company.
 The Company has established a secured system to enable Directorsand Employees to report their genuine concerns generally impacting / affecting businessof our Company including but not limited to improper or unethical behavior / misconduct /actual or suspected frauds / violation of Company's code of conduct.
 All protecteddisclosures concerning financial or accounting matters should be addressed in writing tothe Chairperson of the Audit Committee of the Company for investigation.